Touhidujjaman-Emon/Asynchronous-JavaScript/README.md

 - Use try-catch blocks to handle errors in async/await functions.
 - Re-throw errors using the throw statement to allow the error to be propagated up the call stack.
 - Use await to wait for the resolution of Promises returned by async/await functions.

+[NOTE] : we can use await in modules without async function . but in script we need async functions to execute await.